iskandergaba/mosig1-ids-project/README.md

 ## TODO
 - Nearest Neighbor algorithm improvements
-- Work on a solution for the unsynchronized printing, either logging to an external file or visualize on a graph.
 - Visualize the topologies upon the start of the program

 # System Requirements